Webbgaraget/wg-meta-box/README.md

 * **value** The value of the field.

+# Repeatable fields
+As of now, text and select fields can be configured to be repeated a minimum and maximum number of times.

+A scenario would be an arbitrary number of featured files, each selected in a select field.
+As it's impossible to foresee how many files there will be for each post, it's better to leave it for the user.

+The parameter for configuring the limits is named **repetitions**.
+It's an array with the following parameters:
+* **min** Minimum number of repetitions. _(integer, optional, default: 1)_
+* **max** Maximum number of repetitions.
+For unlimited number of repetitions, set this to -1. _(integer, optional, default: -1)_

 # Accessing the meta values
 Since this library only creates the meta box (and handles saving) the meta values are accessed the regular WordPress way, by using ``get_post_meta()``.
 Each input field's key is a concatenation of the meta box's id, a dash ("-") and the fields slug, i.e. ``example-favorite-color``.

+In case of a repeatable field, the values will be stored in two different ways.
+If there's only one occurrence of the field, it will be a single value.
+In case of multiple occurrences, the values are stored as an array.

 # Changelog
 ### 2013- v0.6
 * Creates separate layouts for meta boxes in main column and sidebar (issue #31)
+* Adds repeatable fields for text and select (issue #40)

 ### 2013-03-04 v0.5.5
 * Adds CSS for datepicker (issue #38)